 - If the application is refused by the city, or if the city’s review takes more than 90 days, the developer may appeal to Ontario Land Tribunal (OLT), which can override Toronto city planning.
 Affluent members of the public may also appeal unfavourable development decisions to the OLT.
 Becoming an active party in an OLT hearing entails an $1,100 fee, hiring expert witnesses (planners, transportation experts etc) as well as legal counsel.
-Prior to the start of OLT hearings, the city and developer may have confidential negotiations to try and agree on development plan revisions which would reduce its negative impacts on the community.
+Prior to the start of OLT hearings, the city and developer may have confidential negotiations to try and agree on changes which would reduce the proposed development’s negative impacts on the community.
 Otherwise, the city may retain legal and expert witness to oppose the developer at OLT.

-- Once a development has been approved but before construction starts, the city’s “site plan control” process happens; this will sometimes allow final community input to the developer on details such as exterior cladding, landscaping etc. One example was the Oben Flats development at the corner of Sherbourne and Gerrard.
+- Once a development has been approved (by City Council or OLT), but before construction starts, the city’s “site plan control” process happens; this will sometimes allows final community input to the developer on details such as exterior cladding, landscaping etc. One example was the Oben Flats development at the corner of Sherbourne and Gerrard.

-- 28 Eastern is an example of pre-LPAT/OLT negotiations: the Nov 2016 preliminary planning report was “neutral”, a revised April 2018 planning report recommended approval but May 2018 city council disagreed (see TE32.20).
-Following confidential negotiations, April 2019 City Council recommended approval; this negotiated settlement with the developer Alterra was approved by OLT, avoiding a full hearing.
+- 28 Eastern (developer Alterra) is an example of pre-LPAT/OLT negotiations: the Nov 2016 preliminary planning report was “neutral”, a revised April 2018 planning report recommended approval but May 2018 city council disagreed (see TE32.20).
+Following confidential negotiations, April 2019 City Council recommended approval; this negotiated May 2019 settlement with the developer Alterra was approved by OLT, avoiding a full hearing.